【Actual Survey 2025】60% of People Living in Shonan Answer "I Love Winter Too." How to Enjoy Shonan in Winter, Where Tranquility and Scenery Are Appreciated!

 - Valid Responses: 350 people

-- Survey Method: Internet Survey
+- Survey Method: Internet survey

 Survey Summary

-- Approximately 60% (62.0%) answered "I like winter in Shonan"
+- Approximately 60% (62.0%) answered that they "like winter in Shonan"

 - Winter activities are polarized between "seaside walkers" and "indoor enthusiasts"